aiven/aiven-docs/static/includes/config-kafka.md

 data due to retention policy.
 Please note that changing this configuration in an existing Schema Registry / Karapace setup leads to previous schemas being inaccessible, data encoded with them potentially unreadable and schema ID sequence put out of order.
-It\'s only possible to do the switch while Schema Registry / Karapace is disabled.
+It's only possible to do the switch while Schema Registry / Karapace is disabled.

 ## `leader_eligibility`